 “Throughout the financing process, we received strong interest from global financial institutions in recognition of AirTrunk's proven hyperscale model backed by long-term customer commitments.
 This additional SG$450 million financing provides us with a strong balance sheet to pursue further growth and become the preeminent hyperscale data center operator in the region.

 The data center will be carrier-neutral, serviced by multiple fibre paths.
 It will also include a dedicated high-voltage substation that will provide reliable and cost-effective power solutions for customers.

 AirTrunk's investment in Singapore will also create ‘hundreds of jobs' during construction and ongoing operations, the company states.

 AirTrunk chief commercial officer and executive director Michael Juniper is tasked with overseeing new projects in Singapore.

-Like its other facilities, AirTrunk’s Singapore data centre is designed to meet the stringent security requirements of its customers including TVRA, ISO27001, PCI-DSS and ISAE 3402 Type 2.
+Like its other facilities, AirTrunk's Singapore data center is designed to meet the stringent security requirements of its customers including TVRA, ISO27001, PCI-DSS and ISAE 3402 Type 2.